 Recent statistics from the Center for Disease Control and Prevention show that nearly every day, approximately 30 people die in motor vehicle accidents which involve a drug or alcohol-impaired driver in the United States.
 Drivers who choose to drive while intoxicated are considered to be committing intentional misconduct, not always negligence.
 This means, to families who have lost a loved one or experienced an injury due to an impaired driving accident, that punitive damages may be available in addition to any compensatory damages.

 Injuries or loss of a loved one at the hands of a driver intoxicated with either drugs or alcohol can be extremely hard to bear.
 Mainly because this type of accident is easily preventable and involves another person’s complete and utter disregard for the health and well-being of others.
-If you have been injured in an auto accident which involves alcohol or drugs, please contact the Madison auto injury lawyers of Boller & Vaughan by calling 608-268-0268.
+If you have been injured in an auto accident which involves alcohol or drugs, please contact our auto accident lawyers in Madison, WI at Boller & Vaughan by calling 608-268-0268.

 Who Has a Case?

 For many intoxicated auto accident cases, there will be evidence like breathalyzer testing or blood tests which support it.
 For certain others, there may be a need for witness testimony which confirms the altered state of the party responsible for the crash.
 It could involve testimony about the appearance of intoxication or an actual witnessing of the vehicle driver ingesting alcohol, recreational drugs or prescription drugs.
 Witness testimony can be a key factor in determining who has a case.

 In certain cases, an employer may be held responsible.
 This is mainly if they have allowed an employee to drive drunk or under the influence of drugs while performing their assigned job duties.